darkshadoww/Heuristics-CodeForces-GYM/README.md

 # Heuristics-CodeForces-GYM
-Practice folders for contests done by team 'Heuristics' in season 2015-16
+Practice folders for contests done by team 'Heuristics' in ACM ICPC season 2015-16